Gaurav-Shinde/microservices-pokemon-shop-app/README.md

 ###### Features

 - There are no users or role.
 - You can add products (pokemon cards) by name, price, and image name (case sensitive, lower case pokemon name -> no image if wrong format).
+This is because PokeAPI.co 3rd party API is utilized via RestTemplate to get pokemon properties.
 - You can add items to cart from home page, checkout with default address and credit card, and view orders.
 - Additionally you can view service log tracing for restTemplate calls in zipkin server on port 9411.